 The library is a comprehensive learning resource center providing information in print, electronic, and multimedia format to support the educational objectives of the College.
-On-line catalogs, e-books and electronic databases can be accessed by using the LINCCWeb icon on the Chipola Library website at www.chipola.edu/library.
-If you have questions about database usage consult the "How to Use the Chipola Databases" on the Library website or call the Library at 850/718-2274 during regular hours.
+On-line catalogs, e-books, and electronic databases can be accessed through the Library Resources link within your course in Canvas or by using the Search icon on the

+Chipola Library website at www.chipola.edu/library.
+If you have questions about database usage, consult the "How to Use the Chipola Databases" on the Library website or call the Library at 850/718-2274 during regular hours.
 Library hours are posted each semester at the building entrance and on the Library website.
 See your Instructor First Day Handout for individual instructor recommendations and resources.